Buddies is now available on blu-ray

 During the late summer of 1985, as AIDS tore through global communities, a small budget, hastily made film made its debut at the Castro Theatre in San Francisco.
-Buddies was not only to challenge public debate but deliver insight into the lives of those affected.
-Its premiere converging with individuals being forced to take the role of the state in caring for their friends, partners, and lovers.
-A small budget film quietly and confidently challenging perceptions and ideas while giving voice to isolated communities.
-However, since its release, Buddies has vanished into film history.
-Its place as one of the most powerful and influential AIDS films of the past 30 years diminished.
+Buddies would not only challenge the public debate on AIDS but deliver the world a fresh insight into the lives of those affected.
+Its premiere would come at a time when individuals were forced to take the state’s role in caring for their friends, partners, and lovers as the world talked of a gay plague.
+Here a small-budget film would quietly and confidently challenge perceptions and ideas while giving voice to isolated communities where heartbreak, anger and pain were rife.
+However, since its release, Buddies had all but vanished into film history, its place as one of the most powerful and influential AIDS films of the past 30 years undervalued.

-However, on the 9th of December, Buddies will finally receive a long-overdue restoration and transfer to streaming and blu ray.
-Our friends at Peccadillo Pictures bringing this truly groundbreaking film back into public view.
-So join us as we take a look back at one of the most powerful AIDS dramas ever made.
-A film born of the rage and emotion of a gay community segregated by politicians and fear.
+On the 9th of December, Buddies will finally receive a long-overdue restoration and transfer to streaming and blu ray, with our friends at Peccadillo Pictures bringing this groundbreaking film back into public view.

-During the early 1980s, concerns begun to emerge in the United States.
-A rare form of cancer named Kaposi’s Sarcoma appearing in young people and adults.
-While simultaneously, an aggressive form of pneumonia began to take root in selected communities.
-Many of those initially affected by these two new illnesses sat on the fringes of American society.
-The response lacklustre and unconcerned as governments backed away from any meaningful action.
-However, for many doctors, concerns were beginning to grow.
-And in 1982, the first documented cases of a new condition named Acquired Immune Deficiency Syndrome (AIDS) were registered.
+During the early 1980s, concerns began to emerge in the United States about a rare form of cancer named Kaposi’s Sarcoma appearing in young people and adults and an aggressive form of pneumonia beginning to take root in selected communities.
+Many of those initially infected by these two new illnesses sat on the fringes of American society, with the public response lacklustre as governments backed away from any meaningful action.
+However, for many doctors, concerns were beginning to grow, and by 1982, the first documented cases of a new condition named Acquired Immune Deficiency Syndrome (AIDS) were recognised.

-By late 1982 AIDS was already out of control in major US cities ranging from New York to San Francisco, where it was clear that gay male communities, ethnic minorities and street workers sat at the centre of many cases.
-But, despite this growth the Reagan administration remained silent.
-The lack of any meaningful action allowing the virus to continue unchecked, with little research into its origins, causes and effects.
-Meanwhile, across the globe, AIDS cases were also begining to multiply, from London to Berlin and Paris.
-The global lack of government concern coupled with homophobia and discrimination.
-Many public bodies condoning and encouraging language such as gay plague.
-With far right religious groups and commentators seizing the opportunity to reverse the gay rights achieved during the 1970s.
-Once more returning to conversations rooted in gay panic, and the protection of children.
+By late 1982 AIDS was already out of control in major US cities ranging from New York to San Francisco, where it was clear that gay male communities, ethnic minorities and street workers sat at the centre of infections.
+But, despite this growth, the Reagan administration remained silent, allowing the virus to continue unchecked, with little research into its origins, causes and effects.
+Meanwhile, AIDS cases were beginning to multiply across the globe, from London to Berlin and Paris.
+Like America, global governments showed little concern while encouraging an atmosphere of fear and homophobia through language such as the gay plague.
+Here far-right religious groups and commentators would seize the opportunity to reverse the hard-one rights achieved during the 1970s while encouraging gay panic.

 Director: Arthur J. Bressan Jr.